ABOUT RIGBY & BEAR

 modification of restrictive covenants

-In 2017, he completed a paper on the statutory role of good faith in Australian franchising law (now published in in the Canberra Law Review) under the kind mentorship of former Justice of the High Court of Australia, the Hon William Gummow AC.
+In 2017, he completed a paper on the statutory role of good faith in Australian franchising law (now published in the Canberra Law Review) under the kind mentorship of former Justice of the High Court of Australia, the Hon William Gummow AC.

 Some recent cases which Benjamin has been involved in his career as a lawyer include: